lisawilliams/lisa/_posts/2022-11-28-mastodon-101-for-journalists.markdown

 #### What should I know about using Mastodon?

-1. You get 500 characters!
-On some servers, it's even more.
+1. **You get 500 characters!** On some servers, it's even more.
-2. You can edit posts.
+2. **You can edit posts.**
-3. There's no full-text search, by design (for now).
+3. **There's no full-text search**, by design (for now).
-4. There's no algorithm, by design (for now).
+4. **There's no algorithm**, by design (for now).
 People see what you post in reverse chronological order.
 That's it.
-5. Use image descriptions.
+5. **Use image descriptions**.
 No, seriously, use image descriptions.
 I've never seen a platform where people were more vocal about accessibility than Mastodon.
 It's great!
-6. Use hashtags (wisely).
+6. **Use hashtags** (wisely).
 There is no full-text search, but there IS hashtag search.
 If your hashtag has two words, like #BostonPolitics, capitalize the first letter of each word (this is also for accessibility reasons: that makes it easier for people using screen readers to understand what the hashtag is saying).
-7. You have a number of post privacy options...but nothing is truly private, so post accordingly.
+7. **You have a number of post privacy options**...but nothing is truly private, so post accordingly.
 A post can be public, unlisted (so public but not searchable), for your followers only, for mentioned people only, or DMs.

 #### Following and followers

 Because of the intentional limits on search and the lack of an algorithm, the most effective way to build up your following/follower base is to follow people.
 Take a look at people you find interesting.
 Who are they following?
 You might want to follow them too.
 Search hashtags that interest you, to see if people are talking about those topics you might want to follow.

 #### Where can I find journalists on Mastodon?

 [Here is one of several lists online](https://docs.google.com/spreadsheets/d/13No4yxY-oFrN8PigC2jBWXreFCHWwVRTftwP6HcREtA/edit#gid=1320898902).

-There are a number of journalism-focused servers, including [newsie.social](https://newsie.social/explore) and [journa.host](https://journa.host/about).
-Journa.host has had some moderation controversy; again, it's worth exploring a server and understanding its moderation policies and history in order to make a decision you are comfortable with.

 #### What is defederation?